 Therapy delivered in a number of different formats including:

 - Dietetic input, supported meals, food exposure interventions and body image workshops for eating disorders in particular

-Priory’s Group's Dr Hayley van Zwanenberg explains the common causes of depression, signs your teenager may be suffering and how to help.
+Priory’s Dr Hayley van Zwanenberg explains the common causes of depression, signs your teenager may be suffering and how to help.